 Kuei Luck Early Childhood Center is a brand new state of the art facility that is conveniently located on the border of Forest Hills and Rego Park, Queens.
 Each classroom has its own bathroom specifically designed for young children.
 We also have an indoor gross motor room available to the children for active play.
 All of our building materials are environmentally-conscious and we use child-safe products.
 Electronic access control systems are installed to ensure maximum security and safety.
 We are easily accessible through public transportation and walking distance from Queens Boulevard.

 Every detail of our space takes our children’s learning into consideration.
 From the classroom materials to the bulbs of the lighting fixtures, every aspect of our environment aims to create an invitation to discover and explore.
 It evokes calmness and peace for both the children and adults.
 There is a balance of natural and man-made materials for a provocation to engage and investigate.

-Stephanie Greenberg has been in the education field for the past 11 years, earning her Bachelor’s in Childhood Education from SUNY Cortland and a Master’s Degree in Early Childhood Education/Special Education from Touro College.
-Over the course of her teaching career, Stephanie was given the opportunity to learn and grow as a leader, while forming great relationships with parents, children, and staff.
-Stephanie has also taught in the classroom for other Mandarin immersion programs as well as for the Department of Education.
-Stephanie believes that children learn best through play as well as from one another, and strongly supports duel language environments.
+Laurie Rouder has been in the education field for the past 24 years, earning her Bachelor’s in Social Work from Cornell University and a Master’s Degree in Education from Queens College.
+Over the course of her teaching career, Laurie was given the opportunity to learn and grow as a leader, while forming great relationships with parents, children, and staff.
+Over the past 24 years, she has been the founding educational director at two Reggio-Emilia inspired start-up schools in New York City, an educational director of a parent cooperative in Roslyn, NY and also, the Educational Director of a play-based program in New York City.
+Laurie believes that children learn best through play as well as from one another, and strongly supports duel language environments.